 - send payment for the first month’s coverage to the Board of Pensions.

 If a student was not classified as an inquirer or candidate during the annual enrollment, the student can enroll within 60 days of receiving the change in status.
-A student may also enroll in the Benefits Plan’s medical coverage if his or her covered partner loses coverage.
-The student can enroll within 60 days of losing the covered partner’s coverage.
+A student may also enroll in the Medical Plan if his or her spouse loses coverage; enrollment must be within 60 days of losing coverage.

-*If a student first enrolls at the seminary during the spring semester, he or she has 60 days from the date the semester begins to enroll for medical coverage through the Board of Pensions.
+*If a student first enrolls at the seminary during spring semester, he or she has 60 days from the date the semester begins to enroll for the Medical Plan.